penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/02-debug-agent.md

 ms.author: absaafan
 ---

-In this module you learn how to observe, inspect, and debug the TourGuide conversational agent you built in Module 01.
-You distinguish model (reasoning) issues from workflow or integration issues, view the chat transcript, inspect tool executions, and capture deeper telemetry for ongoing monitoring.
+In this module you will learn how to observe, inspect, and debug the TourGuide conversational agent you built in chapter 01.
+You can distinguish model (reasoning) issues from workflow or integration issues, view the chat transcript, inspect tool executions, and capture deeper telemetry for ongoing monitoring.

 By the end, you will:
 - View run history for agent chat sessions.